SATHEESH-D-M/-DA5402-MA24M023-News_scraper_Assignment-1/README.md

 - Roll No : MA24M023
 - Name : Satheesh D M

 This assignment is written entirely in python.
-A Shell script is used at last.
+A Shell script is used at last for logging.
+Postgres DB is used to store scraped data.
 ## requirements
 - python3
 - argparse